Moving to Italy from the UK: Trading tea for espresso

 If you’ve got a UK driving licence issued by the mainland, you can continue to use it in Italy for a limited period:

-• If you became an Italian resident before January 1, 2022: you can keep your UK license until December 31, 2022.
-After this date, you must exchange your license for an Italian one and you’ll be required to take a driving test in Italian.
+• If you became an Italian resident before January 1, 2022: You must exchange your license for an Italian one and you’ll be required to take a driving test in Italian.

 • If you already exchanged your UK driving licence for an Italian one before January 1, 2021, there’s no need to take a driving test.